ljrafols/securityonion-virustotal-hash/README.md

 -	Integration into the Security Onion dashboard (through Alerts), or perhaps Kibana as a simpler integration method by means of ingesting a JSON-formatted log file
 -	Non-executable malicious hash detection (such as pictures or source code files that contains malicious payloads)
--	Additional selectable hash algorithm support, or different hash algorithm (ideally SHA-256)
+-	Additional selectable hash algorithm support, or different hash algorithm instead of MD5 (ideally SHA-256)

 # License